FBI: The 2024 Presidential Election Is Under Attack by Email Scammers

-Guardian Digital CEO and email security expert Dave Wreski concludes, “With the 2020 presidential election rapidly approaching, election security is nowhere near where it needs to be.
-In order to secure the upcoming election, protect precious voting rights, and uphold the democracy upon which this nation was founded, it is crucial that organizations view email security as a top priority and ensure that they have implemented layered supplementary email defenses that they - and the nation as a whole - can count on.”
+Guardian Digital CEO Dave Wreski concludes, “With the 2024 presidential election rapidly approaching, election security is nowhere near where it needs to be.
+To secure the upcoming election, protect precious voting rights, and uphold the democracy upon which this nation was founded, it is crucial that organizations view email security as a top priority and ensure that they have implemented layered supplementary email defenses that they and the nation as a whole can count on.”

-Learn about a threat-ready, fully-supported cloud email security solution capable of safeguarding your email heading into the 2020 election and beyond.
+Learn about a threat-ready, fully-supported cloud email security solution that safeguards your email heading into the 2024 election and beyond.

 Must Read Blog Posts

 - Demystifying Phishing Attacks: How to Protect Yourself In 2024